-Use these with the Saline.
+Use cotton pads or balls with the Saline.
 They are useful to have around, as babies get crusty in lots of different places on their bodies.
 A bit of saline and a cotton ball can soften and clean away any crusty areas.

 Babies bums can get a bit soggy.
 Modern disposable nappies are pretty good at keeping them dry, but it is still worth giving an extra layer of protection.
 If you are using washable nappies it’s really important to protect their delicate skin.
 Nappy rash can get very nasty, very quickly because of it’s direct exposure to waste, so play it safe by using a good strong barrier cream.

 Colic can be a major issue for babies (and their parents) in the early months.
-Some colic won’t respond to anything but it’s worth having some Infacol or other colic remedy available to try if it does strike.
+Some colic won’t respond to anything but it’s worth having some wind drops or other colic remedy available to try if it does strike.

 These can be put in the fridge and used for the baby to chew on, to help relieve the symptoms of teething.
 Some babies have been known to start teething as early as ten weeks (in fact, my son was born with a tooth!), so it’s useful to have on hand.